 Teachers applying through a job board

-If you’re applying to online teaching jobs through job board sites like the Bridge Job Board, you’ll most likely have to make an online teacher profile, too.
+If you’re applying to online teaching jobs through job board sites, you might have to make an online teacher profile, too.
 Although you may be asked to upload your resume on their platforms, recruiters only have so much time to read through applicants’ resumes.
-For this reason, job boards usually require you to make a teacher profile and use it to apply to jobs you’re interested in.
+For this reason, job boards sometimes require you to make a teacher profile and use it to apply to jobs you’re interested in.

 Where do freelance online English teachers have profiles?